hsdenx/tbot/doc/sphinx/source/guide.rst

 .. image:: image/guide/guide_backend_dot_enable.png

-Simply run now tbot and after tbot finshed you see the file "tc.dot" in tbot source directory.
+Simply run now tbot and after tbot finished you see the file "tc.dot" in tbot source directory.

 Create a png Image with